 tector enables the logic block, causes a low imped-

-ance on Pin 12 and reduces the sensitivity of the
+ance on Pin 12 and reduces the s

 phase comparator.